MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/across-faq.md

 ## <a name="how-do-i-find-a-reselling-partner"></a><a name="findpartner"></a>How do I find a reselling partner?

-[!INCLUDE [prodshort](includes/prodshort.md)] is sold and implemented through a global network of Dynamics 365 partners with industry expertise.
+[!INCLUDE[prodshort](includes/prodshort.md)] is sold and implemented through a global network of Dynamics 365 partners with industry expertise.
 Contact a partner for a detailed assessment, consulting services, and additional pricing.
 For more information, see the **Pricing** section on the [Dynamics 365 Business Central page on microsoft.com](https://dynamics.microsoft.com/business-central/overview/).

-When you are ready to buy [!INCLUDE [prodshort](includes/prodshort.md)], you can find a [!INCLUDE [prodshort](includes/prodshort.md)] partner on the [I'm looking for a solution provider](https://go.microsoft.com/fwlink/?linkid=2038145) page.
+When you are ready to buy [!INCLUDE[prodshort](includes/prodshort.md)], you can find a [!INCLUDE[prodshort](includes/prodshort.md)] partner on the [I'm looking for a solution provider](https://go.microsoft.com/fwlink/?linkid=2038145) page.
 You can also find solutions and services from partners in [Microsoft AppSource](https://go.microsoft.com/fwlink/?linkid=845998).

 If you want guidance from Microsoft, contact the [Microsoft Sales team](https://go.microsoft.com/fwlink/?linkid=828707).

 Your reselling partner will also handle technical support for you.
 For more information, see [Resources for Help and Support](product-help-and-support.md).

+## <a name="why-is-new-information-not-available-in-my-language"></a>Why is new information not available in my language?

+On the docs.microsoft.com site, content about business functionality is published in a number of languages.
+The content is authored in English and published to URLs with *en-us* as the language code.
+When new information is published in English, it is then sent off for translation into the supported languages.
+This means that you will not be able to read this new content in your own language for up to 4 weeks.

+We understand the problems this can cause, and we encourage users to search for what they are looking for in English if they cannot find it in their own language.

 ## <a name="is-the-windows-client-supported"></a>Is the Windows client supported?

 The first releases of [!INCLUDE[prodshort](includes/prodshort.md)] on premises included an installed client derived from Microsoft Dynamics NAV.
 Starting with 2019 release wave 2, this legacy component, referred to as "the Windows client", will no longer be available for [!INCLUDE[prodshort](includes/prodshort.md)].
 For more information, see [FAQ About the Windows Client and Business Central](/dynamics365/business-central/dev-itpro/faq-win-cli).

 ## <a name="see-also"></a>See Also

 [Getting Started](product-get-started.md)
 [Tell Me FAQ](ui-search-faq.md)
 [Searching and Filtering FAQ](ui-search-filter-faq.md)